falfab/pylon_camera/README.rst

 - **binning_x & binning_y**
   Binning factor to get downsampled images.
 It refers here to any camera setting which combines rectangular neighborhoods of pixels into larger "super-pixels."
 It reduces the resolution of the output image to (width / binning_x) x (height / binning_y).
 The default values binning_x = binning_y = 0 are considered the same as binning_x = binning_y = 1 (no subsampling).

+- **decimation_x & decimation_y**
+  The Decimation camera feature allows you to reduce the number of sensor pixel columns or rows that are transmitted by the camera.
+This procedure is also known as "subsampling".
+It reduces the amount of data to be transferred and may increase the camera's frame rate.

 - **downsampling_factor_exposure_search**
   To speed up the exposure search, the mean brightness is not calculated on the entire image, but on a subset instead.
 The image is downsampled until a desired window hight is reached.
 The window hight is calculated out of the image height divided by the downsampling_factor_exposure search